Last updated 6/7/2021, 4:55 p.m.

-Francis Marion University continues to developments related to the spread of COVID-19, its treatment, and prevention.
+Francis Marion University continues to monitor developments related to the spread of COVID-19, its treatment, and prevention.
 This includes monitoring case numbers and other data in the state, in our community, and on our campus.
-The University uses data from reputable medical and scientific sources to help inform decisions and to develop new strategies as conditions dictate.
-Information is updated every Monday and Thursday.

 COVID-19 at FMU

 Percent of Campus Community